Wagner's First Prose Draft for Parsifal

 "Parzival und der Grail", Wolfgang Golther, 1925

-hose who know the music-drama will notice that there are many points in this draft that were removed, changed or developed before the poem was
+hose who know the music-drama will notice that there are a few elements in this draft that were removed or changed before the poem was completed.

-completed.
-Even in the copy that Wagner made for King Ludwig the day after completing this draft, there were already some changes and, probably while preparing the copy,
+Even in the copy that Wagner made for King Ludwig the day after completing this draft, there were already small changes and, probably while preparing the copy, Wagner

 |